Finesse-Fishing is a sister website offering Japanese Domestic Market spinning and baitcasting rods and reels for trout and panfish.

 The names are familiar: Daiwa, Shimano and even Tenryu, which makes the nicest looking ones of all!
-I started importing Tenryu tenkara rods last year and have been extremely pleased with their quality.
+I started importing Tenryu tenkara rods a couple years ago and have been extremely pleased with their quality.
 If anything, their spinning and baitcasting rods for trout fishing are even nicer than their tenkara rods.

-The following spinning rods and baitcasters will be ideal for trout fishing in small to medium sized streams.
+The following spinning rods and baitcasters will be ideal for trout fishing in streams.